- POP and IMAP are 2 methods/protocols to access email.

 Also see: Thunderbird: Switch from POP to IMAP

-The Hetzner Backup system makes daily email backups on the server going back fourteen (14) days.
-All emails on the server at the time a backup will be available for restore for fourteen (14) days.
+The Hetzner Backup system makes daily email backups, which are kept for fourteen (14) days.
+All emails on the server at the time of a backup will be available for restore for fourteen (14) days.
 Should you wish to request an email backup restore, please send an email request to email@example.com for assistance.
-Please include the following information in your backup restore request:
+Please include the following information in your backup-restore request:

 The same can be said for POP accounts that are configured to remove copies from the server after (X / 10 / 14) amount of days.
 If there is another device that synchronises with the server via the IMAP protocol, when the emails are removed from the server after (X / 10 / 14) amount of days, the IMAP device will reflect this change which will result in the emails “going missing”.
 In this case, the emails will need to be sourced locally on the device connecting via the POP protocol.